 If you need to repair some clothing or gear, quickly fashioning some round or toggle-style buttons out of bone might really help you out.
 Pick a small piece of bone, and round and smooth it out with a rock.
 You can bore a hole in your button with a hot piece of steel, like a heated up safety pin, for example.

 A very classic ancient use for bones is as needles.
 If you go to your local natural history museum, you might be likely to see some bone needles on display, found among Native Americans perhaps.
-You can smooth out a small bone (this is something small game is great for) and sharpen the tip.
+You can smooth out a small bone (this is something the small game is great for) and sharpen the tip.
 If you can, bore a small hole on the non-sharp end to make an eye, or, if that isn’t possible, make two small cuts, small enough to fit whatever you are using for thread in, so it is held in place.
 Then, fit your thread in the groves and tie with a knot so it won’t slip while you are sewing.

 Another classic relic of more primitive life, fish hooks made from bone are as old as time.
-This is another great use for the bones of smaller game, particularly fish or bird bones, because they’re small and lightweight, and often naturally sharp.
+This is another great use for the bones of the smaller game, particularly fish or bird bones, because they’re small and lightweight, and often naturally sharp.

 Like a knife or spear, bones can also be used to make arrowheads if you have the confidence to fashion your own arrows.
 Simply sharpen as you would a knife, but smaller.
 This is a great option for the rest of the shards of the bone you break to make a knife.